Here, you can find the latest federal decisions and their effects for SMEs.

 - If you can prove an adequate causal link* between the loss of working hours and the occurrence of the coronavirus.

-- If you meet the existing eligibility requirements (see the detailed information of SECO)
+- If you meet the existing eligibility requirements (see the detailed information provided by SECO)

 *What exactly does an adequate causal link mean?